-Action Complete If a person becomes seriously ill or is injured on campus, immediately call the DPS.
+Action Complete If a person becomes seriously ill or is injured on campus, immediately call the UPD.
 Try to determine the nature of the illness while awaiting emergency or medical personnel.
-The DPS will gather details from persons on the scene or who may have had contact with the individual.
+The LIPD will gother details from persons on the same or who may have had contact.
+The UPD will gather details from persons on the scene or who may have had contact with the individual.
 These persons should answer all questions completely and render assistance to emergency or medical personnel.
 Find out where the person is to be transported or what instructions medical personnel have for the individual's care if he/she is not transported.
 Notification of relatives should be done by proper medical authorities.
-The DPS will remain at the hospital to gather information and brief the University official on the nature of the illness upon their arrival.
+The UPD will remain at the hospital to gather information and brief the University official on the nature of the illness upon their arrival.
 The University official (EAS) personnel should follow the case, answer required questions and ascertain the individual's condition.
 It is essential to maintain close coordination with the medical personnel in following the individual's condition and insuring that persons who are in contact with the individual are notified by proper medical personnel and treated for the illness.
 If the illness is determined to be contagious, appropriate procedures must be followed to determine who else might be at risk and to administer appropriate prophylaxis.
 If the illness is not considered contagious, University community members should be informed.
 Upon notification to EAS members of a contagious illness, they will determine the best way to implement procedures prescribed by the medical personnel including: Assisting in the notification of persons at risk by proper medical personnel.